Happenings in the Bee Yard

 I chose 6-foot step-in steel t-posts for the fence posts.
 To thread the electric wire around the fence posts, I chose plastic t-post clips.
 These clips will secure the wire and help keep it taut.

-The fence wiring for an electric fence needs to be at least 15 gauge.
-I chose Fi-Shock 17 Gauge aluminum wire which comes on a 1/4 mile roll.
+The fence wiring for an electric fence needs to be 15 gauge or a greater diameter.
+Keep in mind that a lower number indicates a greater diameter i.e. 12 gauge has a greater diameter than 15 gauge.
+I chose Fi-Shock aluminum wire which comes on a 1/4 mile roll.
 Fi-Shock also manufactures a 2″ extender insulator.
 Insulated steel grounding wire must be buried between each of the grounding rods.
 A 12.5 gauge insulated steel wire is sufficient for this purpose.
 It comes in rolls of 50 feet.

 Gates do not need to be anything extraordinarily complex for a basic electric fence.
 Fence connections can be fashioned with a plastic or rubber gate handle and the aluminum wire.
 The gate handles have conducting aluminum running through the handle.
 Two or three of these gate handles is more than enough for a typical bee yard fence.
 These gate handle are pretty cheap at $3.00 apiece.
 You can purchase them at any home improvement store or online.